Special offer

 Subject: Away from the office until [date]

 I’m currently away from the office until [date] and will respond to your email when I return.
-If you have an urgent request, please get in touch with my colleague, [name of person and email], or call our main switchboard for assistance at [number].
+Please contact my colleague, [name of person], at [email] for assistance with urgent issues.

-If you’re on a medical, parental or sabbatical leave, you may want to have your emails forwarded to a coworker.
+If you’re on medical leave, parental leave or sabbatical leave, consider forwarding your emails to a coworker if possible or simply list a backup contact.
 An OOO message can clarify the arrangements made in your absence.

 Sample template: